• Latest

 Here are some key performance indicators (KPIs) you can use to measure the success of your employee engagement strategy:

-1. Employee Net Promoter Score (eNPS): The employee Net Promoter Score (eNPS) measures how likely your employees are to recommend your company as a good place to work.
+1. Employee Net Promoter Score (eNPS): The employee Net Promoter Score (eNPS) measures how likely your employees are to recommend your company as a good workplace.

 You can calculate your eNPS by surveying your employees and asking them to rate their level of agreement with the statement, “I would recommend this company to a friend or family member as a great place to work.”